centreon/centreon-plugins/centreon-plugins/docs/en/developer/guide.rst

 * option3 : Boolean value

 .. tip::
-  You can have more informations about options format here : http://perldoc.perl.org/Getopt/Long.html
+  You can have more informations about options format here: http://perldoc.perl.org/Getopt/Long.html

 The mode need a **check_options** method to validate options: